Auckland University of Technology: History

-AUT was founded as Auckland Technical School in 1895, offering evening classes only.
-Daytime classes began in 1906 and its name was changed to Auckland Technical College.
-In 1913 it was renamed Seddon Memorial Technical College.
-In the early 1960s educational reforms resulted in the separation of secondary and tertiary teaching; two educational establishments were formed; the tertiary (polytechnic) adopting the name Auckland Technical Institute (ATI) in 1963 and the secondary school continuing with the same name.
-For three years they co-existed on the same site, but by 1964 the secondary school had moved to a new site in Western Springs and eventually became Western Springs College.
-In 1989 ATI became Auckland Institute of Technology (AIT), and the current name was adopted when university status was granted in 2000.
+In the early 1960s, educational reforms resulted in the separation of secondary and tertiary teaching.
+Two educational establishments were formed; the tertiary (polytechnic) adopting the name Auckland Technical Institute (ATI) in 1963 and the secondary school continuing with the same name.
+For three years they co-existed on the same site, but by 1964 the secondary school had moved to a new site in Western Springs, and eventually became Western Springs College.
+In 1989, ATI became Auckland Institute of Technology (AIT), and the current name was adopted when university status was granted in 2000.

 Sir Paul Reeves served as university chancellor from 2005 until his death in 2011.